victoradesami/Dubex-Superstore-Sales-Profitability-Analysis/README.md

 # Dubex Superstore Sales Profitability Analysis

 ## Project overview
-This project presents an interactive dashboard analyzing sales and profitability performance for Dubex Superstore.
+This project analyzes sales and profitability performance for Dubex Superstore.
 The goal is to uncover key business insights across regions, products, customers, and time to support data-driven decision-making.

 The dashboard provides a comprehensive view of: